|Board Phone:||(803) 896-4696|

 Q. Once my Residential Electrical Contractor application is approved what do I do next?

 A. Once a Residential Electrical Contractor application is approved by the Residential Builders Commission staff an Examination Eligibility Letter will be mailed to the applicant.
 Your Examination Eligibility is valid for one year and you are allowed only three (3) attempts to pass the residential builders exam within a twelve (12) month period.
 You must pass the Business Management and Law Exam and the Residential Electrical Contractor Exam.
+If the application process is not completed and the license is not issued within a twelve (12) month period, the application will be closed.

 Q. Do I schedule my Residential Electrical Contractor exam and Business Management and Law exam with LLR?